medorion/medorion_data_engineering_task/README.md

 The features should be easy to query by the data science team.
 Usually they will need all of them at the same time.

 ### The task
-We already implemented the features that mentioned above, but we deleted the implementation of few of them.
+We already implemented the features that mentioned above, but we deleted the implementation of some of them.
 You will find a `TODO` comments in the code that will guide you to the missing implementation.

 - You should implement the missing features and make sure that it meets the requirements.
 - You should think how to implement the logic of `has_[conditions]` and how you can infer that using the data we have.
-- You can add more models or macros if you think that it is needed.
+- You can add more models or macros if you think that it is needed, you don't have to stick to the current structure.

 ### Recommended steps
 - Clone this repository.